bob-the-hamster/wander/README.txt

 ------------------------------------------------------------
- Wandering Hamster O.H.R.RPG.C.E Demo     (Month Day Year)
+ Wandering Hamster O.H.R.RPG.C.E Demo        (Sept 13 2009)
 ------------------------------------------------------------

 This is a Work-in-Progress demo of Wandering Hamster.
 This version